 At A Glance:

-- Named the Revolution's seventh head coach on November 9, 2017 and posted a 10-13-11 record in first season.
+Named the Revolution's seventh head coach on November 9, 2017 and posted a 10-13-11 record in first season.

 One of most experienced goalkeepers in English Premier League history with 450 league appearances over 17 seasons with Liverpool, Blackburn Rovers, Aston Villa, and Tottenham Hotspur.

 A decorated U.S. international with 82 career caps and six FIFA World Cup appearances in 13-year senior career.

-Brad Friedel enters his first season as Head Coach of the New England Revolution after his appointment to the position on November 9, 2017.
-The seventh head coach in club history, Friedel joins the Revolution following a decorated club career that spanned more than 20 professional seasons, including 17 in the English Premier League, and a 13-year international career with the United States Men's National Team.
+Brad Friedel is currently in his second season as Head Coach of the New England Revolution after his appointment to the position on November 9, 2017.
+The seventh head coach in club history, Friedel joins the Revolution following a decorated playing career that spanned more than 20 professional seasons, including 17 in the English Premier League, and a 13-year international career with the United States Men's National Team.

-Friedel, 46, joins the Revolution following two seasons at the helm of the U.S. Under-19 squad, during which he assisted with multiple other Youth National Team sides.
+Friedel, 47, joined the Revolution following two seasons at the helm of the U.S. Under-19 squad, during which he assisted with multiple other Youth National Team sides.
 He helped guide the Under-20 national team to the 2017 CONCACAF U-20 Championship as an assistant under Tab Ramos.
 Friedel holds a UEFA 'Pro' Coaching License, the highest certification available, and began accruing valuable coaching experience in his final seasons as a player, assisting in player development at all levels of the Tottenham Academy.

 The Lakewood, Ohio native established himself as one of the most distinguished players in American soccer history through a 22-year professional career, which earned him a first-ballot selection to the National Soccer Hall of Fame in 2018.
 After brief stints with Turkish powerhouse Galatasaray (1995-96) and Major League Soccer's Columbus Crew (1996-97), he joined Liverpool F.C. of the English Premier League, where he would thrive for the next 18 years as one of the England's preeminent goalkeepers.
 Between 1997 and 2015, Friedel made 450 league appearances in England's top flight with four clubs: Liverpool (1997-2000), Blackburn Rovers (2001-08), Aston Villa (2008-11), and Tottenham Hotspur (2011-15).